mirageglobe/butlerfox/README.md

 ## Other Notes

-When adding bash commands, you can chain commands with four ways:
+When adding shell(sh/bash) commands, you can chain commands with four ways:

 - ; = run regardless
 - && = run if previous succeed